joescii/lift-ng/README.md

 * *0.9.3*: Updates for compatibility with latest Lift 3.0 release candidate (RC3 in particular).
 Lift-json call has been updated per Lift framework [PR 1766](https://github.com/lift/framework/pull/1766).
 A recompile of the plugin against Lift 3.0-RC3 also resolved some bytecode-level issues.
+First release compiled for Lift 3.1 (3.1.0-M2 in particular).
 * *0.9.2*: Corrects a bug where the `i18n` module would not load on pages which reside in a subdirectory of `webapp`.
 * *0.9.1*: Corrects a bug where i18n modules with special characters were not properly encoded in the URL.
 This is a common case as resource bundles can be organized in a subdirectory of `src/main/resources`